Kunalkatre1/Gradiant_Generator/README.md

 # Gradiant_Generator
 This is a Gradiant Generator utility tool.
-You can generate Gradiant using this utility for various uses in your project.
+You can generate Gradiants using this utility for various uses in your project.